sagemath/trac_to_gh/Issue 1118.md

 # Issue 1118: cputime should include the cpu times of all subprocesses

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1118

 Original creator: malb